-Cristina is 26 years old and originally from Italy and through many twists of fate ended up in Stockholm as an au pair.
+Cristina moved to Sweden from Italy as a 26 years old.
+Through many twists of fate ended up in Stockholm as an au pair.
 She has now lived here since November 2015 and thus has experienced her first Swedish winter.
+What’s it really like to move to Sweden from Italy?

 Now that you have been here for a while, what was the hardest to adjust to?